 The PHA's Utility Allowance Schedule is set up according to bedroom size and building type.
 The family will be given the HUD Form 52667 with the adopted utility allowances for the area in which the subsidy is issued.
-The utility allowance schedule will include the allowances for all services for each type unit by bedroom size.
+The utility allowance schedule will include the allowances for all services for each type unit by bedroom size or voucher size, whichever is the lesser.
 When searching for a suitable unit, the family will be able to select the appropriate allowance and calculate the total utility allowance according to the unit selected and the utilities the family will be responsible for paying.